Smeurfy/P3D19-20/Assignment1/README.md

 | ------------- |:-------------:|
 | 83443    | Denis Voicu      |

-Work requested in pdf file named Assignment1.
+The work requested for this assignmet described in pdf file named Assignment1.